-Thanks to all those who participated in the first-ever Health System-wide employee engagement survey this past June.
-Gallup, our partner in this new initiative, conducted the survey, analyzed the data over the summer, and returned to U.Va. on September 4-5 to brief 100+ leaders on the results.
+Thanks to all those who participated in the 2015 Health System-wide employee engagement survey.
+Gallup, our partner in this initiative, conducted the survey, analyzed the data, and returned to U.Va. on July to brief 100+ leaders on the results.
 Gallup informs us that our scores are reflective of an organization - and an industry - that is undergoing great change.
 How we respond to that change, embrace these opportunities to improve and build on our strengths, will determine our success.
 In this, each of us has a role.

 We take these results seriously and are committed to following the recommendations that Gallup has developed.
 Our efforts moving forward won't be about our scores, but about our shared commitment to cultivating engagement as a part of what we do and how we interact every day.

 We are holding Open Forums for all SOM faculty and staff to hear the results of the survey.
 During the session we will share overall Health System and SOM results, answer any questions you may have, and discuss next steps for teams.
 Note: If you attended a session with Gallup or a Leader Education session you DO NOT need to attend this session.

 There is no RSVP required.
 Please mark your calendars and plan to join the discussion.
 The dates and times are listed below.

 All sessions will be held in Jordan Hall, G1/G2.

 All supervisors whose teams have at least five completed surveys will receive a scorecard report, which will provide a summary for their workgroup and division or department if applicable.
 The scorecard report will identify strengths and areas for improvement (see Employee Input below).
 Teams can then work together to create meaningful and actionable impact plans to build on strengths and address weaknesses.